What is it like to be a kid? To play. To run. To experiment. To fail and to try again.

 Upower classes are designed to encourage these attributes.
 Our approach is trauma-informed, meaning that we provide a safe, empowering, and healing environment for students to exercise and progress on their own unique “school-to-success” life path.
 The class vibe is all about safe play!

 Upower coaches come prepared with a topic, lesson, and activity in alignment with the three domains.
 The class vibe is all about safe play!
 To build consistency and trust (a keystone of trauma-informed care), all Upower classes follow the same structure.
-But we switch up programming to maximize the physical and emotional benefits of exercise, and importantly, to meet students where they are on that particular day.
+But we switch up programming to maximize the physical and emotional benefits of exercise and, importantly, to meet students where they are on that particular day.
 Class activities may include a mobility warm-up, an active icebreaker, cardio-focused activities, strength training, a workout, and game time.

-Finally, Upower performs an organization-wide evaluation to analyze our efforts in providing access to the benefits of physical activity to underserved youth.
-The program evaluation helps inform our team about the ways in which our programming is having an impact on positive youth development and will further develop/modify our programming to better the communities we serve.
+Lastly, Upower performs an organization-wide evaluation to analyze our efforts in providing access to the benefits of physical activity to underserved youth.
+The evaluation helps inform our team about the ways in which our programming is having an impact on positive youth development and will further develop/modify our programming to better the communities we serve.

 Upower DEI Training Calendar

 Upower is committed to fostering accountability, reflection, and continuous education.
 To facilitate this commitment, we have established a Diversity, Equity, and Inclusion (DEI) training schedule, incorporating internal meetings dedicated to discussing pertinent and essential DEI topics.
-Below is the DEI calendar for 2024
+Below is the DEI calendar for 2025.